GlynPrice/myEGcodeDjangoPython1/README.md

 The localhost:8000/admin view-URL is the Django admin login facility and the other two view-URL uses view.py in the apps(booksLib) subfolder.

+3 Dec 2014  Minor Changes to the Model/database